Vyral/gary-jacklin-recruiting/_posts/2019-02-25-be-a-great-agent-and-leave-the-rest-to-us.md

 {% include pullquote.html %}

-You know how these processes work, but what if instead of hiring your own personal assistant, you could simply send off a processing form detailing how you want the processes completed, and they’re done for you?
+You know how these processes work, but what if, instead of hiring your own personal assistant, you could simply send off a processing form detailing how you want the processes completed, and they’re done for you?

 That’s what we do at RE/MAX.
 We have a process, the technology, and people in place in order for you to grow your business. **Do what you do best, and leave the rest to us**.